 Consistent Parenting: How to Unlock the Secret

 “Being consistent is the hardest thing of all,” many parents tell us.
 And it’s so true—it’s easy to lay down a rule and then let it slide when you’re tired or in a hurry.
-In this article, James Lehman explains why consistency is the key to your child’s behavior—and tells you ways to keep on track when you feel like giving up.
+In this article, Janet Lehman explains why consistency is the key to your child’s behavior—and tells you ways to keep on track when you feel like giving up.

 I don’t think beating yourself up is the answer to anything.
 I think that shame and remorse only make the problem worse; they only make you angrier on the inside as a person.

 When your child is young, he starts to learn simple math.
 The way he learns is through a process called “rehearsal and repetition.”
 At first, simple addition and subtraction are the most alien concepts in the world to him.
 But slowly, he begins to understand that two and two equal four—and then he builds on that knowledge.
 Consistency is imperative.
 Look at it this way: what if two and two didn’t always make four?
 How would your child learn addition if the rules were always changing?
 If that was the case, he would never learn how to solve math equations correctly or adapt his learning to tackle more complex problems.
 This learning process is called “internalization” because your child takes it from the outside in; it becomes part of him on the inside.